goodguyry/ryandomingue.com/_posts/2015-01-23-multi-tenant-wordpress.md

 ln -s /opt/wordpress/4.1/ /path/to/site/wordpress
 {% endhighlight %}

-Symlink the core WordPress files to a directory in the site's root
+Symlink the core WordPress files to the site's root

 **Copy** index.php from <code class="path">/opt/wordpress/4.1/</code> to the site's root directory and edit the last line to add the <code class="path">wordpress</code> symlinked directory.